gadicc/wmd/README.md

 an option for the case where control server is on dev's home PC, or servers are in multiple data centers.

-* **How does wmd-client authenticate itself?**
+* **How does wmd-client work and authenticate itself?**

+When WMD creates a new server, it installs wmd-client on it.
+There is no way to connect to the client, the client simply repeatedly tries to open a DDP connection to wmd-server.
-Currently, servers are added as Meteor users.
-This allowed rapid development by leveraging Meteor's SRP implementation and DDP authentication.
-In the future, we'll use our own two-way authentication to ensure a fake server can't be setup, DNS hijacked, and as such, gain control of servers.
+Servers are added as Meteor users; this allowed rapid development by leveraging Meteor's SRP implementation and DDP authentication.
+In the future, we want to add a two-way authentication, situations where a fake server could potentially hijack DNS (probably safer to use an IP), or other methods.
+Note, even though the client password isn't sent in plaintext (thanks to SRP), plenty of sensitive info is sent over the wire (like Github OAuth tokens); as such, you server should be set up with SSL and force-ssl.

+* **What happens if the controller (wmd-server) is down?**

+All created servers are fully self functioning (and reboot safe!).
+Nginx will notice if a server/app is crashing and remove it from the pool, but wmd-server won't notice this and won't spawn new servers (or once resource limit flags are reached according to rules).
+Obviously, you won't be able to manually start/stop apps, adjust vhost config, etc.

 * **I think my database was compromised, what to do?**